-Kids Central's QM Department structure includes the Director of QM, Supervisor, five (5) QM Specialists, a Quality Data Specialist and Quality Data Analyst.
+Kids Central's QM Department structure includes the Director of QM, QM Management Supervisor and five (5) QM Specialists.
 Each QM Specialist is certified and is experienced in the use of standardized review tools.
+The QM Department also consists of the Children's Mental Health Specialist and Nurse Care Coordinator.
+These positions are partially funded by Community Based Care Integrated Health (CBCIH) and assist with the youth who have mental health diagnosis and medical diagnosis.

 The Director of QM is required to possess a Bachelor's degree in a related field and five (5) years of experience in service provision to families including four (4) years of supervisory experience.
-This position is responsible for the QM activities of the agency, review of QA reports prior to submission, identification of trends and patterns, analysis of both qualitative and quantitative data to provide management tools for standardization of performance measurement and drivers of improvement, oversight of all utilization management functions, and serving as one of the QM liaisons for the agency.
+This position is responsible for the QM activities of the agency, review of QA reports prior to submission, identification of trends and patterns, analysis of both qualitative and quantitative data to provide management tools for standardization of performance measurement and drivers of improvement, oversight of all utilization management functions and serves as one of the QM liaisons for the agency.

-The QM Supervisor is required to possess a Bachelor's degree in social services and a minimum of five (5) years of experience in service provision to families, including a minimum of two (2) years of supervisory experience.
+The QM Supervisor is required to possess a bachelor's degree in social services and a minimum of five (5) years of experience in service provision to families, including a minimum of two (2) years of supervisory experience.